simonmit/showcar-ui/src/05-layout/docs/responsive-images-picture.md

 <h2>Responsive images - art direction<span class="status complete">Complete</span></h2>

-#### Usage:

-Art direction - cropping the image differently on diffrent.
-E.g. hero image that contains text and providing a smaller version of the image won’t work because the text will be unreadable.
+Art direction - cropping the image differently in diffrent device resolutions.
+It is used when providing a smaller version of the image won’t work because text or other small elements will be unreadable (e.g. hero image).
 Use `<picture>` tag.
 Also see demo [here](https://scottjehl.github.io/picturefill/examples/demo-02.html)